jshah4517/hideShowPassword/README.md

     // Styles to add only when touchSupport is true.
     touchStyles: { pointerEvents: 'none' },
     // Where to position the inner toggle relative to the
     // input element.
-Can be 'right', 'left' or 'infer'.
-If
+Can be 'right' or 'left'.
-    // 'infer', it will be based on the text-direction of the
-    // input element.
-    position: 'infer',
+    position: 'right',
     // Where to position the inner toggle on the y-axis
     // relative to the input element.
 Can be 'top', 'bottom'
     // or 'middle'.